-So where do electric pressure cookers stand when it comes to noise?
+So where does Instant Pot stand when it comes to noise?
 In this article, we take a look at some of the facts so that you can make the most informed decision possible!

 Are Electric Pressure Cookers Supposed To Make Noise?

 Electric Pressure Cookers as an entire group make almost no sound.
 Some are quieter than others but the difference is very minor.

 Does Steam Come Out of the Safety Valve or is it Quiet?

 The good news is that the technological innovations behind electric pressure cookers mean that the vast majority of them are essentially silent!
 Many of them do make some noise when it comes time to vent pressure when the cooking time wraps up but generally speaking steam doesn’t hiss out of the safety valves throughout the cooking process which is why they are so quiet.

 Unlike some of their non-electric predecessors and modern stovetop counterparts which emit a distinctive hissing sound as the steam escapes during cooking, electric pressure cookers feature built-in mechanisms such as vents as special valves to ensure that any excess steam that is produced in the cooking process can escape quietly.